LPCIC/elpi/README.md

 - Native support for hypothetical context.
 When moving under a binder one can attach to the bound variable extra information that is collected when the variable gets out of scope.
-  The programmer needs not to care about *typing context*.
+  For example when writing a type-checker the programmer needs not to care about managing the *typing context*.
 - Native support for higher order unification variables, again via HOAS.
   Unification variables of the meta-language (λProlog) can be reused to represent the unification variables of the object language.